3n0ugh/kalenderium/README.md

 - After that, the Web API service sends a gRPC request to Calendar Service.
   (The request change according to the Frontend request's HTTP method)
 - Calendar service validates the Event type.
-If the event type is valid, can do the following jobs according to the Frontend request's HTTP Method:
+If the event type is valid, can do the

+  following jobs according to the Frontend request's HTTP Method:
     - Create an event
     - Delete an event
     - Display all events
-- Calendar Service talks with the PostgreSQL database and do the required jobs, and sends a gRPC response to Web API Service.
+- Calendar Service talks with the MongoDB database and do the required jobs, and sends a gRPC response to Web API Service.
 - Web API Service sends an HTTP response to Frontend.
 - Frontend update the view according to Web API Service response.